BasouKazuma/fastlane-plugin-lokalise/README.md

 )
 ```

-Then you can upload what is currently in the `fastlane/metadata` folder to the App Store using:
+Then you can upload what is currently in the `fastlane/metadata` folder to the App Store using the deliver action:
 https://docs.fastlane.tools/actions/deliver/
 ```ruby
 deliver(
     ...
 )
 ```
-Or for Google Play:
+Or for Google Play the supply action:
 https://docs.fastlane.tools/actions/supply/
 ```ruby
 supply(